diffthanatad/WaterBeats/README.md

 # Base Station

-This branch contains the full base station functionality for our scalable IoT smart farming solution.
+The full base station functionality for our scalable IoT smart farming solution.
+Runs on a personal computer, dedicated hardware, or just a Raspberry Pi.

 ## Features

-- stream IoT sensor data
+- highly scalable streaming of IoT sensor data
 - connect any IoT sensor or actuator using our interface for handling JSON messages
 - process sensor data using lambda architecture with stream and batch processing routes
 - store sensor data locally, forward it to a data hub, or upload directly to cloud storage
 - automatically control actuators with rules containing tasks and conditions
 - receive and apply rule and tasks remotely
+- works online or offline for remote farming conditions

 ## Prerequisites
 ### Download Kafka